ploneintranet/ploneintranet.workspace/README.md

 * Groups map Roles to users.
   For example: All users in group Readers get role Reader.

-* Meta Groups map Roles to Groups.
+* Meta Groups map Personas to Groups.
   For example: All Participants are in the group Publisher.

 There's some details and intricacies here that are worth highlighting.